sebastian-nunez/golang-store-api/README.md

 ## API documentation

+> For auth guarded endpoints, you have to hit the `/login` endpoint and retrieve the JWT token.
+>
-**Note:** for auth guarded endpoints, you have to hit the `/login` endpoint and retrieve the JWT token.
-Then, you can use that token string and place it as a query param `?token=` or in the `Authorization` header.
+> Then, you can use that token string and place it as a query param `?token=` or in the `Authorization` header.

 ### Auth